Stielgranate 41: Range

 According to Chamberlain, the Stielgranate 41 had a range of 185 m when fired at an 5° angle while at a 25° it had a range of 783 m.
 On the other hand, Hogg gives the following figures: an effective range of 300 m and maximum range of 800 m.

 Penetration

 According to the British Army manuals, the grenade could penetrate about 5 in of rolled homogeneous armour at a 0° angle and 3.5-4 in at 30°, while Hogg stated that the Stielgranate 41 could penetrate 180 mm at any distance.

+History

+The 3.7 cm PaK 36, was the standard anti-tank gun of the Wehrmacht in 1940.
+A sound design, it was copied by other nations, and while its penetration was somewhat disappointing, the gun mobility more than compensated for its defects.
+Once it became clear that the newest Allied tanks could shrug off even direct hits from the PaK 36 by late 1940, the Germans began developing a special spigot bomb in order to give the Pak 36 a chance of destroying enemy tanks, especially since more than 20,000 guns were already issued by mid-1941.

+The Stielgranate 41 was also seen as a way of alleviating the shortages of the heavier 5 cm Pak 38 and 7.5 cm Pak 40 anti-tank guns.
+A total of 600,900 units were produced in 1942 with a further 35,100 in 1943 before production ceased.